 Rosie is such a sweet little cat and has had a tough couple of months.
 Understandably, her owners have been very worried about her, but thanks to their dedication and after care, along with our surgery team, Rosie will soon be back to normal.

 Rosie is an exceptionally loving 1 year old maine coon Cross.
 She lives with her brother, mother and uncle in Woking.

 On 1st June she ran into a reversing car.
 She suffered extensive damage including all the bones in her skull being broken and extensive bleeding in her brain.
 Luckily the people who reversed into her took her to Vets Now in Guildford.
-Vets Now put her in an oxygen tent and kept her stable until she could be taken to Anderson Moores the next morning.
+Vets Now put her in an oxygen tent and kept her stable until she could be taken to Anderson Moores in Hampshire the next morning.

 Upon arrival the injuries were found to be far worse than initially diagnosed.
 She couldn’t see, her palette was cleft to the back of her throat and her jaw was completely smashed.
 In addition it looked likely that she would lose her left eye.

 Matthew Eayrs and the rest of the staff did an incredible job.
 She was in surgery for several hours while they sewed her palette together and put back together the jigsaw that was her bottom jaw.
 They placed enamel over it as she was too injured to wire her jaws together.
 After several days at Anderson Moores she came home and, several weeks later, she is well on the road to recovery with her and her family looking forward to an upcoming move to the Surrey Hills for a country life in the fields near Denbies (hopefully away from any cars!).